top of page

 OUR COMMUNITY

 In the spirit of Dave, it's important for us to stay involved with our community and bring forward solutions to problems as they come up.
-As such, we are active with the Mammoth Lakes Chamber of Commerce, Mammoth Lakes Lions Club, and Mammoth Lakes Rotary Club, among others, to keep a pulse on the community's needs.
+As such, we are active with the Mammoth Lakes Chamber of Commerce, and Mammoth Lakes Rotary Club, and other community organizations to bring a holistic approach to our scholarship mentorship model.

 HISTORY